Its-its/brilliant-scraper/README.md

 https://www.rust-lang.org/tools/install
 ```

-After its' installed.
+After its installed.
 Run the command in the main directory (it contains src, Cargo.toml, etc..):
 ```bash
 cargo build
 ```

-After its' built you can run it with these two commands.
+After its built you can run it with these two commands.
 ```bash
 cargo run -- web
 ```